nickttng/byebyebye-jent/README.md

 you deliever the tuff stuff with grace and compassion which is a true sign of a strong leader.
 Austin you balance a full-time work schedule with full-time dog and cat care, which is not an easy task.
 Austin you gave me an antenna.
-James
+James you seem to be able to stay cool in the face of massive bureaucracy.
+When I wonder—“so how do folks at 18F do this well?”—I often end up thinking of the positivity you exude.
+Ben you don't mince words.
+You block off hours on your calendar with the word "No."	Julia your feedback is thoughtful, tactful, and timely.
+Thank you for guiding with such a gentle, encouraging, and enthusiastic hand!
+Julia

+you're incredibly collaborative and supportive and thoughtful and gracious and considerate and funny and talented and skilled and generous and have both a terrific broad view and a great focused view and I really value all your contributions, every time.
+Anne you're frankly one of the best models I’ve seen of a incredible supervisor and team member and I consider myself very fortunate to have been able to work with you closely.
+Anne you dance in meetings, with or without music.
+Anne you have people's best interests at heart.
+Anne